 LIONarchitecture, started in 2010 by Matthew Teismann and Charles Vega, explores and underscores architecture’s existential role with humanity.
 Our work approaches architecture obliquely through practice-based research and epistemology.
 Be it exploring the great mutualism between the natural and built, or interrogating the language of architecture that is evolving through time, LIONarchitecture is not a practice necessarily as much as it is a dialogue.
 We aim to remove filters such as styles - making only what is just.
 Varying in size and scope, LIONarchitecture's work is award-winning and has been published internationally.

-Matthew Teismann is an architect whose research focuses on history and philosophy of design, in particular spatial ontology.
+Matthew Teismann is a registered architect with over 10 years of practice experience whose research focuses on history and philosophy of design, in particular spatial ontology.
 Teismann attended Kansas State University and Harvard University Graduate School of Design, and has previously taught design studios and history and theory at Kent State University (KSU), University of Technology Sydney (UTS), and Rhode Island School of Design (RISD).
 He has published on topics such as the space of globalism, geopolitical spatial encounters, and counterculture architecture.

 Teismann has studied, exhibited, practiced, and lectured in the US and Europe.
 In 2014 he was awarded a grant from the Harvard Kennedy School's Indonesia Program for his project (Architecture) Without Origins to analyse cultural and social estrangement in outlying societies on the island of Nias, Indonesia.
 His peer-reviewed published work in architecture journals includes ‘Impossible Friendship,’ ‘Futureless,’ and ‘Anti-Haptic Experience: a critical analysis of the role of the sense of touch.’
 This work and others led him to co-found Lantern journal in 2012.